Certificate signing request: Structure of a PKCS #10 CSR

+does not provide any authentication of the subject entity.

+The proof of origin for the request by the applicant must therefore be provided and checked by other means.

+Otherwise illegitimate certificates can be produced where the subject/holder information is wrong.

-CSR for personal ID certificates and signing certificates must have the email address of the ID holder or name of organisation in case of business ID.
+CSR for personal ID certificates and signing certificates usually includes the email address of the ID holder or the name of organisation in case of business ID.

 The first part, ASN.1 type CertificationRequestInfo, consists of a version number (which is 0 for all known versions, 1.0, 1.5, and 1.7 of the specifications), the subject name, the public key (algorithm identifier + bit string), and a collection of attributes providing additional information about the subject of the certificate.
 The attributes can contain required certificate extensions, a challenge-password to restrict revocations, as well as any additional information about the subject of the certificate, possibly including local or future types.

 Example of a PKCS #10 CSR

-The PKCS#10 standard defines a binary format for encoding CSRs for use with X.509.
-It is expressed in ASN.1.
+The PKCS#10 standard defines syntax, semantics, and binary format for CSRs for use with X.509.
+It is encoded in ASN.1 with DER format.
 Here is an example of how you can examine its ASN.1 structure using OpenSSL: